(Disclosure: Some of the links below may be affiliate links)

 For my domestic purchases (in Switzerland), I am using two different cards.
 Let’s start with the first card.

 By default, I am trying to use my Swisscard American Express credit card.
-Swisscard introduced their new credit cards in 2018.
+Swisscard introduced its new credit cards in 2018.

 This credit card has 1% cashback and is entirely free for domestic purchases, either in-store or online.
 It is an excellent card for Switzerland.
 But it has one drawback: it is an American Express and not a Visa or a MasterCard.
 I do not have anything against Amex cards.
 But they are not as widely accepted as the other two big ones.
 Nevertheless, I have found out that more shops than I thought are accepting Amex cards.